 It is hard to beat a good coffee cake.
 They are tender and delicious and the perfect baked good to serve with your coffee or tea.
 This Apple Cider Coffee Cake is a great seasonal flavor that I know you will love!
-It is even made with whole wheat flour, making it a healthier option for a baked good!
+It is even made with whole wheat flour, making it a better option for a baked good!

 What Makes This Coffee Cake So Good?